splinterhq/libsplinter/README.md

 # Splinter's Executive Summary

-Splinter acts as a ringless or single-ring, compute-less hypervisor where inference and governance swim in adjacent lanes in the same mediated, lock-free pool.
+Splinter acts as a ringless or single-ring, agent "hypervisor" where inference and governance swim in adjacent lanes in the same mediated, lock-free pool.

 It offers the following functionality at L3 speeds, in a form that fits inside most CPU instruction hot paths: